The microphone preamplifier is a critical part of any signal chain that includes a microphone.

-The legendary 512 preamp is proof of this dedication to preserving API’s tradition of manufacturing the best analog recording equipment the world has to offer.
-This modular preamp, now offered as the 512c, has been largely unchanged and has maintained it warm analog character throughout the decades.
+The legendary 512 preamp is proof of this dedication to preserving API's tradition of manufacturing the best analog recording equipment the world has to offer.
+This modular preamp, now offered as the 512c, has been largely unchanged and has maintained its warm analog character throughout the decades.

-If you’re looking for top-of-the-line name brand microphone preamplifiers (and other legendary analog audio hardware), then look no further than API!
+If you're looking for top-of-the-line name-brand microphone preamplifiers (and other legendary analog audio hardware), then look no further than API!

 Solid State Logic

-Solid State Logic is another highly sought after brand in professional recording studios around the world.
+Solid State Logic is another highly sought-after brand in professional recording studios around the world.

 With modern technology, SSL has produced preamps that can offer both transparent/clear audio or add sonic character ranging from “warm” to “raging”.
 This “best of both worlds” approach to audio design makes SSL microphone preamps an excellent choice for high-end results in the studio.

-Standout mic preamp: Solid State Logic Alpha VHD (link to check the price at B&H Photo/Video).
+Standout mic preamp: Solid State Logic Alpha VHD

 True Systems has made a name for itself as a manufacturer of one of the world's most transparent microphone preamps.